 I have no problem with a flow of financial aid from rich to poor countries as a stopgap means of incentivizing conservation activities, but, ultimately, a bright future for the Earth must surely depend on love of nearby nature.
 In other words, the future of conservation is local.
 By this I mean people, wherever they are in the world and at whatever stage of 'development', living in harmony with their own ecosystems and challenging anyone who is causing local ecological harm.
 In the same vein, I firmly believe that the future of ecotourism, too, must be local.

 Peak-oil commentators (e.g. Greer, 2009) predict a future with a dramatic decline in global transport of both people and goods.
-I find their arguments compelling and, in this way, see an obvious temporal limit on the effectiveness of long-distance ecotourism, even if it can be made to run with net ecological benefit.2 Thus, as the treatise of these commentators turns from prediction to reality, we will find our 'travel fixes' granted not by an airport but in an armchair.
+I find their arguments compelling and, in this way, see an obvious temporal limit on the effectiveness of long-distance ecotourism, even if it can be made to run with net ecological benefit.2 Thus, as the predictions of these commentators start to become reality, we will find our 'travel fixes' granted not by an airport but in an armchair.

 * * * * *